-ICBA supported CRA modernization and believed that a better approach to evaluating online banks was appropriate.
+ICBA supported CRA modernization in general, but we cannot support a rule as complex and burdensome as the rule the agencies have finalized.
 We support the rule's increased asset thresholds - \$600 million for small banks and \$2 billion for large banks.
 We further support the ability for small banks to retain the current exam framework or opt-in to the new Retail Lending Test.
-We are concerned, however, about the complexity of the rule's new tests and the costs that intermediate and large banks will be required to incur in order to comply with the new framework.
+We are very concerned, however, about the complexity of the rule's new tests and the costs that intermediate and large banks will be required to incur in order to comply with the new framework, as well as the potential that banks will be evaluated outside of their assessment areas.
 Furthermore, we oppose the idea that a greater number of banks should be rated as "low satisfactory" or "needs to improve," which is a probable outcome of the new metrics as currently calibrated.